ederks85/jakarta-ee-microprofile-workshop/README.md

 ```

 ---
-**Note:** the last command opens the application-server-project in your browser (don’t worry about the ‘This site can’t be reached’ message.
+**Note:** the last command opens the application-server-project in your browser (don’t worry about the ‘This site can’t be reached’ message, or if you land at the default Payara welcome page.
 Append ‘/application-server-project/rest/quotes/random’ at the end of the URL in your browser, to get a response from this endpoint.

 ---